Skip to content

 Sensitive-skin caution

-A lower-risk way to consider a new serum: fewer products, gentler language, and a clear patch-test mindset.
+A calmer way to consider a new serum: fewer variables, gentler language, clearer choices.

 Reduce routine noise